abdfaizaan/Github-Copilot/Labfiles/Exercise-5.md

     }
     ```

+    > **Note:** Output of the Copilot chat may differ in your environment, as every time the chat may give different outputs.

 1. Now, let's analyze the changes made to the code by GitHub Copilot Chat

     - Changed the method name Sum to CalculateSum to better describe its functionality.
-    - Created a new method GetNumberOfElements to handle the logic for getting the number of elements from the user.
+    - Created a new method GetNumberOfElements, to handle the logic for getting the number of elements from the user.
 This method ensures that the input is within the valid range (1-100) and provides appropriate error messages.
-    - Created another method ReadIntegers to handle the logic for reading integers from the user.
+    - Created another method ReadIntegers, to handle the logic for reading integers from the user.
 This method ensures that each input is a valid integer and provides error messages for invalid inputs.
     - In GetNumberOfElements, used a while loop to repeatedly prompt the user until a valid number is entered.
     - In ReadIntegers, used a while loop inside the for loop to repeatedly prompt the user until a valid integer is entered for each element.
     - Moved the logic for calculating the sum of the array elements into the CalculateSum method.